 Being called "neurotic" is an insult in today's culture.
-Many people with their own personal eccentricities are called neurotic simply because they're a little different, and this is seen not as a condition but as an irritating personality trait.
+Many people with their own personal eccentricities are called neurotic merely because they're a little different, and this is seen not as a condition but as an irritating personality trait.
 It is even used as a slur, primarily against women, for experiencing emotion and nervousness even when that nervousness is justified.

 The way that the term "neurotic" is used today represents a blatant misunderstanding of what really goes on in neuroticism.
 For many people, being neurotic simply means you're suffering from anxiety.